gusandrews/Media-Literacy-2013/media-literacy.md

 Gauntlett, D. (1998).
 Ten things wrong with the effects model.
 In R.
-Dickinson, Ramaswani Harindranath & Olga Linné (Ed.), Approaches to Audiences:
+Dickinson, Ramaswani Harindranath & Olga Linne (Ed.), _Approaches to
-A Reader.
+Audiences: A Reader_.
 London: Arnold.

+Gee, J. P. (2003). _What Video Games Have To Teach Us About Learning and Literacy_.
+Palgrave Macmillan.

-Lesser, G. Children and Television: Lessons From Sesame Stree.
+Lesser, G. (1975).
+Selection from _Children and Television: Lessons from Sesame Street._ Random House, Inc.

+McChesney, R.

 Prandstraller, F. (2002).
 Virtual proximity: Creating Connection in an Online Fan Community. _Gnovis (Georgetown University online Journal of Communication,